stephenfletchtek/CV/README.md

 I recently completed [Makers Academy](https://makers.tech/) and have more than 20 years experience in hardware development and design.

 I changed to software so I can work with more flexibility than hardware allows.
-My time working in x-ray hardware covered design, development, test, manufacturing, and customer support, leaving me with many skills highly relevent to software development.
+My time working in x-ray hardware covered design, development, test, manufacturing, and customer support, leaving me with many skills highly relevant to software development.

 ## Projects